IBM/aspera-cli/docs/README.erb.md

 ### Extended Value Syntax

 Most options and arguments are specified by a simple string (e.g. `username` or `url`).
-Sometime it is convenient to read a value from a file: for example read the PEM value of a private key, or a list of files.
+Sometimes it is convenient to read a value from a file: for example read the PEM value of a private key, or a list of files.
 Some options expect a more complex value such as `Hash` or `Array`.

 The **Extended Value** Syntax allows to specify such values and even read values from other sources than the command line itself.